-Kingston Maurward College is open.
-We are delivering a ‘hybrid’ model for most students which involves attendance two days a week onsite in College and significant work to complete remotely online using the Microsoft Teams platform.
+Kingston Maurward College is closed.
+We have previously been delivering a ‘hybrid’ model for most students which involves attendance two days a week onsite in College and significant work to complete remotely online using the Microsoft Teams platform.
 We are committed to supporting our students’ learning, and also have their welfare and the health of them, and their families, uppermost in our minds.

 At the College, we are supporting employers, organisations and apprentices to continue with apprenticeships wherever possible and that our decisions are in line with current Government advice.

 We’ve had discussions with many smaller employers, who are feeling anxious that they may have to terminate the contract with an apprentice but also don’t want to take that course of action.
 In these situations, we often advise that furloughing the apprentice is a good option and allows us to continue training the apprentice.
 We are then able to deliver underpinning subject knowledge matter, in accordance with their apprenticeship and ensuring the apprentice is up-to-date and ready to restart back in the workplace.